 Under the Nuclear Waste Policy Act (NWPA), as amended, the U.S. Nuclear Waste Technical Review Board is charged with evaluating the technical and scientific validity of activities undertaken by DOE under the NWPA related to managing and disposing of spent nuclear fuel and high level waste.

-Examples of Board activities related to the management and disposal of radioactive waste:
+Examples of Board activities related to radioactive waste:

 To see a full listing of the Board's activities, please visit OUR WORK on the menu.